CameronMcWilliam/website/content/docs/stacks/develop.md

 #### Custom stack variables

-If you want to use your own custom variables, you can declare a `templating-data` map in your `stack.yaml`.
+If you want to use your own custom variables, you can declare a `stack-variables` map in your `stack.yaml`.
 This map can contain only `key`: `value` pairs.

 ```
-templating-data:
+stack-variables:
   variable1: value1
   variable2: value2
   variable3: value3